dani8586/gps_track_analyser/README.md

 # GPS track analyzer
 This codes analyses gps tracks in .gpx format.
-Computes relevant information and plots them
+It computes relevant information and plots them

 The code can be used by simply running